Institutional Learning Outcome Assessments

 ILO Alignment Process

-A comprehensive re-mapping of SLOs, PLOs, and ILOs will take place in early fall 2014.
+A comprehensive re-mapping of SLOs, PLOs, and ILOs took place in early fall 2014.